ralish/bash-script-template/README.md

- ci   ..... "continous integration" CI status from Github Actions (no attribute) cr   ..... "changelog read" (no attribute) d   ...... "diff" show me diff in my code (no attribute) h   ...... "help" alias are also set to: -h, --help, help (no attribute) hash   ... "hash" Show me the latest hash commit (no attribute) l   ...... "log" show me the latest commits (no attribute)
+ ci   ..... "continous integration" CI status from Github Actions (no attribute) cr   ..... "changelog read" (no attribute) d   ...... "diff" show me diff in my code (no attribute) e   ...... "edge" recrete a fresh edge branch from master (no attribute) h   ...... "help" alias are also set to: -h, --help, help (no attribute) hash   ... "hash" Show me the latest hash commit (no attribute) l   ...... "log" show me the latest commits (no attribute)